wmtorode/mechaffinity/README.md

 Each deployment with a mech increases a pilot's affinity for that chassis by a single point, upon reaching enough deployments they will start to be granted 'affinities' until they have obtained all that can be obtained with that unit.
 Affinities can come in the form of Buffs or Malus depending on the setup.

-Depending on the setup of the below settings, affinities may decay overtime as a way to represent a pilot losing familiarity with that unit until it reaches a defined minimum threshold or is forgotten entirely.
+Depending on the setup of the below settings, affinities may decay over time as a way to represent a pilot losing familiarity with that unit until it reaches a defined minimum threshold or is forgotten entirely.
 These thresholds can be setup to always come from the settings file or can be tracked by stats that in-game events or argo upgrades may modify as required.

 **Note: Pilots will receive ALL affinities that they qualify for, not just the highest available to them**